influxdata/docs-v2/content/influxdb/cloud-dedicated/query-data/execute-queries/optimize-queries.md

 title: Optimize queries
 description: >
   Optimize your SQL and InfluxQL queries to improve performance and reduce their memory and compute (CPU) requirements.
+  Learn how to read and analyze a query plan.
 weight: 401
 menu:
   influxdb_cloud_dedicated: